Luc Maierhofer: Early career

 Maierhofer began learning to skate in 2008.
 Early in his career, he was coached by Sergei Gromov.
 He competed in the advanced novice ranks from autumn 2012 through March 2015.

-2015–16 season
+2015–16 season: Junior debut

 Coached by Julia Lavrenchuk in Vienna, Maierhofer made his junior international debut on the 2015–16 ISU Junior Grand Prix series, finishing sixteenth at 2015 JGP Slovakia and eleventh at 2015 JGP Austria.

 In December, Maierhofer won his first junior national title at the 2016 Austrian Championships.
 He went on to win silver at 2016 Skate Helena, gold at the 2016 Dragon Trophy, and finish fifth at the 2016 Hellmut Seibt Memorial.

 Selected to compete at the 2016 World Junior Championships in Debrecen, Hungary, Maierhofer placed thirtieth in the short program but did not advance to the final segment.
 Following that season, Maierhofer relocated to Egna, Italy, to be coached by Lorenzo Magri.